polychromatic/polychromatic/README.md

 ## Device Support

-Polychromatic on its own is just a frontend, it needs at least one backend installed to provide the actual communication with the hardware.
+Polychromatic on its own is just a frontend, it currently needs [OpenRazer] installed to provide the actual communication with the hardware.
+Both projects only run on Linux distributions.

-**Currently, [OpenRazer](https://openrazer.github.io) is the only supported backend at the moment.** (Being vendor agnostic is a fairly new objective!)

-In future, this project would like to add support for:

-* [OpenRGB](https://github.com/polychromatic/polychromatic/issues/340) - supports many brands, including GPU, MB and RAM modules.
-* [phue](https://github.com/polychromatic/polychromatic/issues/296) - for Philips Hue support

-> **Note:** Between v0.7.0 and the next version, there will be some major
-> refactoring in the backend classes.

 [View Device List](https://polychromatic.app/devices/)